The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Related work

 \section{Related work}

 \emph{Federated Byzantine Agreements Systems} were first proposed in \cite{mazieres2015stellar}, together with the \emph{Stellar Consensus Protocol} (SCP), a first protocol for this setting.
-The viability of SCP has been proven formally~\cite{lokhava2019stellar_payments,garcia2019deconstructing,garcia2018fbqs} and the protocol is in active use in a large-scale payment network~\cite{lokhava2019stellar_payments}.
+The viability of SCP has been proven formally~\cite{lokhava2019stellar_payments,garcia2019deconstructing,garcia2018fbqs} and the protocol is in active use in two large-scale payment networks~\cite{lokhava2019stellar_payments,ndolo2021crawling}.
 The FBAS notion has furthermore been generalized and reformulated in different ways, creating bridges to more classical models and enabling the development of additional protocols~\cite{losa2019stellar_instantiation,cachin2020asymmetric,cachin2019asymmetric}.
 Among other things, as shown by Garc{\'i}a-P{\'e}rez and Gotsman \cite{garcia2018fbqs}, FBASs with \enquote{safe} configurations induce Byzantine quorum systems \cite{malkhi1998byzantine}.
 In this work, we are less interested in the mechanics of specific protocols for the FBAS setting but instead investigate the \emph{conditions} they require for achieving safety, liveness and performance.
 We investigate how many node failures (and of which nodes) an FBAS can tolerate before the conditions to safety and liveness are compromised, and how individual node configuration policies influence these \enquote{buffers}.

-Previously, consensus protocols deployed in practice (such as PBFT~\cite{castro1999practical}) rely on a symmetric threshold model, where, for example, in a system with $3f+1$ nodes that should be able to tolerate up to $f$ byzantine node failures, each $2f+1$ nodes form a (minimal) quorum.
+Previously, consensus protocols relevant in practice (such as PBFT~\cite{castro1999practical}) have relied on a symmetric threshold model.
+In a typical instantiation with $3f+1$ nodes that can tolerated up to $f$ Byzantine node failures, each $2f+1$ nodes form a (minimal) quorum.
 This model naturally gives rise to quorum systems that are trivial to analyze, i.e., for which it is trivial to determine under which maximal fail-prone sets \cite{malkhi1998byzantine} consensus is still possible.
 The possibility for quorum systems that lack symmetry (that is opened up by the FBAS paradigm and related notions) makes the investigation of a more general analysis approach necessary.

 A heuristics-based methodology for analyzing FBAS instances was previously proposed in \cite{kim2019stellar_secure}, focusing on the identification of central nodes and threats to FBAS liveness.
 We propose a novel analysis approach that is not heuristics-based and hence yields precise insights, based on a solid theoretic foundation.
 As in \cite{kim2019stellar_secure}, we apply our methodology to snapshots of the live Stellar network (cf. \cref{app:stellar_example}).